Java FileReader

 , use one of its constructors.

 Above both examples create the file reader instance with the default character encoding.
-To specify the a different character encoding, we can pass the encoding information as Charset
+To specify a different character encoding, we can pass the encoding information as Charset

 in the second argument to both constructors.

-3. Java FileReader Example
+3. FileReader Examples

 in Java.